 Portions are big here.
 The sides are definitely large enough to share with two to four people, especially if you’re going heavy on steaks.
 Plating is basic for the steaks and sides, but the apps can get a bit more flare to them.

 The prices are very fair here.
-The steaks come in about average for the location, or slightly cheaper.
-Some of the pasta dishes seemed high, but the sides and desserts are all great bargains, especially when you factor in the quality of the food for the price.
+The steaks come in slightly cheaper than average for the location Some of the pasta dishes seemed high, but the one I tried was worth it, and the sides and desserts are all great bargains, especially when you factor in the quality of the food for the price.

 This is a nice little bar, and it was getting a good crowd on a Saturday as we were leaving.
 Same set up as the old restaurant bar, but nicer and remodeled.